fluire/computer_vision/README.md

 # computer_vision
 application of meida_fire.
-This project is to get a hands on the python library media pipe which is a widely used library for cross-platform, customizable ML solutions for live and streaming media.
+This project aims to gain access to the python library media pipe, which is a popular library for cross-platform, customisable ML solutions for live and streaming video.